fa7ad/fa7ad/README.md

 ### Glad to see you here!

-I'm a Software Engineer from Dhaka, Bangladesh.
+I'm a Software Engineer from Dhaka, Bangladesh; living in Munich, Germany.
 I specialize in creating performant and scalable reactive web apps using React and Node.
-I'm currently working as a *Software Engieer* at [@dh-health](https://dh.health).
+I'm currently working as a *Software Frontend Engineer* at [@Westwing-Home-and-Living](https://www.westwing.com/home).
 I enjoy learning about new technology (languages/frameworks/libraries/syntax…) and I'm usually willing to pay the early-adopter tax if I think the tech is awesome.

 ### Rapidfire

-- 🔭 I’m currently working on [Mildly Boring (my blog)](https://mildlyboring.com).
+- 🔭 I’m currently "working" on [Mildly Boring (my blog)](https://mildlyboring.com).
 - 🌱 I’m currently learning [ReScript](https://rescript-lang.org/) and [Kubernetes](https://kubernetes.io/).
 - 👯 I’m looking to collaborate on **building an open-source voice assistant that speaks Bengali** (mail me if you want to potentially work together on something like that).
 - 💬 Ask me about **react, redux, ramda, js, functional programming, and music**.
-- 📝 I regularly write articles on my blog [mildlyboring.com](https://mildlyboring.com) and [dev.to/fa7ad](https://dev.to/fa7ad).
+- 📝 I ~regularly~ write articles on my blog [mildlyboring.com](https://mildlyboring.com) and [dev.to/fa7ad](https://dev.to/fa7ad).
 - 🔥 Hot Take **I honestly think mochas and beers are the best beverages mankind has ever created**.
 - 📫 How to reach me **shoot a mail at _setname.fahad AT gmail.com_**.
 - 💅 Pronouns: He/Him.